CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 <a data-lightbox="on" href="https://d1tgoab1lhw0tx.cloudfront.net/images/docs/joomla-extensions/traffic/cw-traffic-geo-15.png">![Figure-5m](https://d1tgoab1lhw0tx.cloudfront.net/images/docs/joomla-extensions/traffic/cw-traffic-geo-15.png "Figure-5m"){.uk-thumbnail .uk-thumbnail-mini}</a>

+#### <a name="geo-key"></a>MaxMind License Key

+So you want to use the easy method of installing and updating your GEO database through the **GEO Manage** section of CoalaWeb Traffic, then as of December 30 2019 you will need a MaxMind account and also create a **License Key**.
+But don't worry it's easy just follow these steps.

+1. Head over to [MaxMind](https://www.maxmind.com/en/geolite2/signup) and create a **GeoLite2** account.
+2. Next [Login](https://www.maxmind.com/en/account/login) and click the **My License Key** link in the side menu under **Services**.
+3. Now click the **Generate new license key** button and in the next window give it a description and click **Confirm**.
+4. You should now see a message confirming the creation of your new license key and more importantly you should see the new key list underneath.
+5. Copy the new **Key** over to the CoalaWeb Traffic component options under the **GEO** tab and then save.
+6. That's it you have created and saved your new MaxMind license key.

+<div class="uk-alert">TIP: To stop any typos I recommend copying and pasting the <strong>License Key</strong> and also to check for no spaces at the end.</div>

 ### <a name="geo-update"></a>GEO DB Update \[Pro\]

-**Pro subscribers** get a button in the control panel called **GEO DB Update** which when pressed will install the lastest version of the GEO database.
-This button makes keeping the GEO DB up to date a quick and easy process which in-turn keeps the location data as acurrate as possible. *\[Figure-5n\]*.
+**Pro subscribers** get a button in the control panel called **GEO DB Update** which when pressed will install the latest version of the GEO database.
+This button makes keeping the GEO DB up to date a quick and easy process which in-turn keeps the location data as accurate as possible. *\[Figure-5n\]*.

 <a data-lightbox="on" href="https://d1tgoab1lhw0tx.cloudfront.net/images/docs/joomla-extensions/traffic/cw-traffic-geo-update.png">![Figure-5n](https://d1tgoab1lhw0tx.cloudfront.net/images/docs/joomla-extensions/traffic/cw-traffic-geo-update.png "Figure-5n"){.uk-thumbnail .uk-thumbnail-mini}</a>